amaankazi81/GYM-Management-System-Website/README.md

 **Installation and Setup Instructions**

-**Note:** You should download your own firebase-admin-sdk.json file from *Service Accout* of Firebase and add it to server folder of the project or else it will show error.
+**Note:** You should download your own firebase-admin-sdk.json file from *Service Accout* of Firebase and add it to server folder and give path in server.js file (ln:8) of the project or else it will show error.
 And also add user manually on Firebase authentication for Login Purpose.

 Gym admin have only 2 mails in this project as mentioned in client/src/components/Login.js , ln:53, so setup mails and password manually and update the mentioned path code.